CompTIA Network+ (N10-008)

 What is Involved in the CompTIA Network+ Course?

-The curriculum for this training covers a wide range of network skills and knowledge.
-You will learn network technologies, media and topologies, installation and configuration, management and security.
+The curriculum for this online training covers a wide range of network skills and knowledge.
+You will learn technologies for wired and wireless networks, media and network topologies, installation and configuration, management, and security best practices.
 Additionally, the course covers internet utilities, ports and protocols, connection devices, network models, TCP/IP, DNS and URLs, and network troubleshooting.
-Upon completing Cybrary's Network+ training, you will have the knowledge and tools to identify different types of networks, distinguish the features of VPN and VLAN, differentiate and implement wiring standards, and identify basic network attack types.
+Upon completing Cybrary's Network+ training, you will have the knowledge and tools to identify different types of networks and networking devices, distinguish the features of VPN and VLAN technologies, differentiate and implement wiring standards, and identify basic types of network attacks.
 This course will prepare you to successfully complete your Network+ certification.
-CompTIA Network+ has 31 hrs., 52 mins. of total clock time.
+Who Should Take the CompTIA Network+ Online Course?

 Why Should I Get Network+ Certified?